goldenson/maximeorefice/_posts/2020-04-01-career-growth.md

 Let's talk about how to move on in your career.

-Nobody will take care of it, it's **your responsability** to decide what you want do to.
+Nobody will take care of it, it's **your responsibility** to decide what you want to do.

 ## Establish a plan

-**Objectif Key Result (OKR)** is a good framework that will help you to set up goals and measure them.
+**Objective Key Result (OKR)** is a good framework that will help you to set up goals and measure them.

 Write down somewhere what you want to become and where you see yourself in a short-mid-long term future.